larrybotha/boot-dev-c-memory-management/README.md

   - `strlen` iterates over the strings until it gets to the null terminator
   - due to the lack of a stored length, working with strings must be done with care in order to avoid buffer overflows and off-by-one errors
+  - the null terminator does not count towards the length of a string
 - strings can be declared either using arrays or pointers:

   ```c